 People with DSPS who try to work normal work hours, such as 9 am to 5 pm, or students who have to attend morning classes, become sleep deprived.
 This is because, no matter how tired they get, they cannot fall asleep earlier.
 Yet they still have to get up early.
 So they may only get 3 or 4 hours of sleep each night.
 Their work suffers.
 They may become accident-prone.
 Continuing sleep deprivation affects their health, both physical and mental.

 Parents who have DSPS may have to be awake early in the morning to feed their kids and get them off to school.
 Other issues can include difficulty finding and maintaining relationships on such an unusual schedule, shopping when the stores are open, and being awake for early appointments with repair people and doctors.

-A more widespread understanding that DSPS is a real disability, and a willingness to discuss it in terms which don't blame the individual, would help a great deal.
+More awareness that DSPS is a real disability is needed, together with greater willingness to discuss it in terms which don't blame the individual.
 Such understanding would also further efforts to find suitable accommodations.